6 Best Backpacking Headlamps of 2019

 After all that our top pick is the Petzl ACTIK CORE.
 It was the most versatile headlamp we tested.
 It’s bright, lightweight, and intuitive to operate.
 Plus it can be used with either the included USB rechargeable battery pack or standard AAA batteries.

 The Petzl TIKKINA is our budget pick.
-At $19.99 retail as of this writing, it’s a solid, reliable light for anyone who wants a simple, inexpensive headlamp.
+It’s a solid, reliable light for anyone who wants a simple, inexpensive headlamp.

 Read on for our full reviews and for buying advice on deciphering headlamp specs to find the one that’s right for your needs.